Borneo Company Limited: Brooke era

+In 1905, BCL held the rights to develop oil deposits in Miri.
+However, after a preliminary survey at the site, BCL decided to forgo the rights because of "too large a commitment" to develop the oil deposits.
+The rights for oil exploration were later transferred to Anglo-Saxon Oil Company in 1909 (later became a subsidiary of Royal Dutch Shell in the same year).

+The economic benefits of mining minerals in Bau and its surroundings started to dry up in the 1920s.
+BCL also offered rewards to outstation government officers or anyone that can find a new potential mine for development, however, no one was able to find another one.
+In 1923, there was no longer any economic benefit of extracting minerals in Sarawak.
+The Borneo Company in London was then forced to relinquish its 1857 agreement.

 Initially, all the BCL managers and senior employees were European.
-Only in the 1950s, were local Sarawakians appointed as executives and managers.
+Only in the 1950s were local Sarawakians appointed as executives and managers.
 The company also had branches throughout Sarawak, Sabah, and Brunei.

+Japanese occupation

+All of the Borneo Company's activities was halted during the Japanese occupation.
+The Borneo Company's personnel either escaped from Sarawak or interned at Batu Lintang camp.

 British Crown Colony

+After the World War II, the company's Bangkok office in Thailand was reopened on 18 October 1945, two months after the Japanese surrender, followed by the Singapore office on 31 December 1945.
+Borneo Company's Kuching office in Sarawak was only opened in April 1946, followed by Sibu in June, and Miri in August 1946.

-After World War II ended in 1945, the company was the only agent to distribute oil from Shell Oil Company, operating the first Shell petrol kiosk in Kuching.
+The company was the only agent to distribute oil from Shell Oil Company, operating the first Shell petrol kiosk in Kuching.
 The Sarawak colonial government also mandated the company to import and distribute consumer goods throughout Sarawak.

 The Borneo Company offices in Kuching were on the spot now occupied by the Hilton hotel, with the manager's house, 'Aneberg', on the hill above.
 It also had warehouses located where Grand Margherita and Wisma Bukit Mata today.

 Federation of Malaysia

+The Borneo Company continued its businesses as usual after the formation of Malaysia.

+At this time, the company was involved in various sectors such as shipping, airline, insurance, forestry, wood processing, and consumer products.
+The Borneo Company owned three subsidiary shipping companies, namely Borneo Agencies, Rejang Transport, United Agencies, and Rejang Agencies.

 In 1967, the company merged with the Inchcape Group headquartered in Singapore.
 In 1974, the Borneo Company initiated a joint venture with Sarawak Economic Development Corporation (SEDC) to form Sarawak Sebor Sdn Bhd.
 In 2007, Sarawak Sebor sold all its shareholdings to a company known as IDS/LF Asia.
 LF (Lee & Fung) Asia was a global supply chain company headquartered in Hong Kong.
 In 2016, LF Asia sold its interests to another China based company known as DCH (Dah Chong Hong Holdings Ltd).
 On 28 September 2018, DCH decided to cease all remaining operations of the Borneo Company.